Breaking the warp barrier for faster-than-light travel

-Category: Environment Hits: 2If travel to distant stars within an individual's lifetime is going to be possible, a means of faster-than-light propulsion will have to be found.
+Category: Environment Hits: 6If travel to distant stars within an individual's lifetime is going to be possible, a means of faster-than-light propulsion will have to be found.
 To date, even recent research about faster-than-light transport would require vast amounts of hypothetical particles and states of matter that have 'exotic' physical properties.
 New research gets around this problem by constructing a new class of hyper-fast 'solitons.'

 Read more https://www.sciencedaily.com/releases/2021/03/210309132548.htm